 Building a Culture of Community Care: Prioritizing Employee Well-being

 Tuesday, May 24 from 10:00 – 11:00 AM

 The greatest strength of any human services organization is its people.
 The work simply cannot be done without “the people” who make up the workforce.
 In order to maintain organizational strength and effectiveness, it is imperative that staff at all levels prioritize both individual and collective well-being.
-This session will go beyond self-care and begin to answer the question, “how can we help ourselves and our colleagues through the process of recovery and healing?”
-Our guest presenter, Dr. Wenimo Okoya, will offer an equity-centered approach to discuss how to think about and address workforce stress, burnout, and the need for connection.
+This session goes beyond self-care and begins to answer the question, “how can we help ourselves and our colleagues through the process of recovery and healing?”
+Our guest presenter, Dr. Wenimo Okoya, offers an equity-centered approach to discuss how to think about and address workforce stress, burnout, and the need for connection.